 Best Paper awards.
 Thorsten Joachims at ICML.
 Jon Kleinberg and students Jure Leskovec and Christos Faloutsos at KDD.

 Research Awards.
-IBM Faculty Development Award: Keshav Pingali.
+IBM Faculty Partnership Award: Keshav Pingali.

 New Professional Society Fellows.
 AAAS: Joe Halpern.

 Eva Tardos becomes Department Chair.

 Doug James and Rafael Pass (now based at Cornell Tech) join the faculty.